Note to the reader:

 The primary differences between qualitative and quantitative UX research have to do with how the data is collected and the nature of the data itself.

 Qualitative UX research typically involves collecting data through direct observation of a small group of people in order to assess behavior and answer the question: “Why?”
-Common qualitative research methods include interviews, focus groups, field studies, usability tests, and co-design sessions.
+Common qualitative research methods include interviews, focus groups, field studies (and other ethnographic studies), diary studies, usability tests, and co-design sessions that generate qualitative insights into user behavior.

 Which type of method you choose depends on the kind of question you’re asking.
-The qualitative and quantitative data produced by each type of research has unique strengths and weaknesses.
+The qualitative insights and quantitative data produced by each type of research have unique strengths and weaknesses.

 Quantitative data provides very clear and unambiguous information about variables like how much, how many, and how often.
-The numerical nature of the data makes it easier to analyze, but it can also lack context.
-For example, while quantitative research can tell you fairly quickly and easily how often a set of users performs a particular task, that information is only valuable if you also have the context to judge whether that rate of task performance is good or bad.
+The numerical nature of the data makes it easier to analyze, but it can also lack enough context to make informed decisions.
+For example, while quantitative research can tell you fairly quickly and easily how often a set of users performs a particular task, that information is only valuable if you also have the context to judge whether that rate of task performance is good or bad, which could have implications for your user experience design.

 Qualitative data is more challenging to analyze and interpret.
 It is presented in the form of unstructured or semi-structured observational findings like comments, preferences, and motivations.
 While this kind of data usually contains the context, it doesn’t offer a black-and-white output, relying instead on researcher interpretation.
-It does, however, help identify root causes of behaviors, which then makes it easier to develop appropriate solutions.
+It does, however, help identify root causes of behaviors from real users, which then makes it easier to develop appropriate solutions.

 The two types of data may seem worlds apart, but they are actually highly complementary.
-When in doubt, mix methods for a more holistic view of the problem you’re trying to solve.
+When in doubt, mix methods for a more holistic understanding of users and a more complete view of the problem you’re trying to solve.

 As for whether it’s a good idea to skip the qualitative bit and lean into the statistics, well, Jakob Nielsen of Nielsen Norman Group had a few things to say about that: